-Amendment 23 would require all future trade deals to respect and protect the progress we have made in the UK (including the Online Harms Bill, the ICO's Age Appropriate Design Code and the Data Protection Act 2018 of which it is part) and make it impossible for the UK to sign deals put these protections at risk.
+The amendment requires all future trade deals to respect and protect the progress we have made in the UK (including the Online Harms Bill, the ICO's Age Appropriate Design Code and the Data Protection Act 2018 of which it is part) and make it impossible for the UK to sign deals which put these protections at risk.
 It would stop children's safety being compromised by US trade interests and in doing so maintain the UK's proud leadership in children's online safety.

-5Rights urges peers to support Amendment 23.
+5Rights urges MPs to support the cross-party Lords Amendment 7 today.